heat pump vs central a/c

 4. You have no other option.

-Ultimately, consult with New York Mechanical Heating and Air Conditioning to determine the best solution for your specific needs and budget.
+Ultimately, consult with New York Mechanical Heating & Cooling to determine the best solution for your specific needs and budget.